ScottLogic/iOS8-day-by-day/38-handoff/38-handoff.md

 to use `NSData` to copy the bytes. __This won't always be the case__, so be careful.

+If you've got lots of data to transfer then the `userInfo` dictionary isn't the place to do it - in fact Apple recommends that the the user activity object should be kept below 3kb.
+However, user activities provide functionality for setting up and consuming streams between the devices - at which point you can send whatever you wish.

 As mentioned before, the `needsSave` property should be set to `true` every time the state of the UI updates.
 In __MapOff__ this occurs every time the user pans or zooms the map - i.e. the region changes.
 Implementing the following delegate